bg-write/candyfloss-flask/README.md

 - Using `pylint` for code linting (> pip install pylint)
 - Using `yapf` for auto-formatting (> pip install yapf)
+- Including Google's settings file for Vim and `pylintrc`

 ### Accessibility